libpot/Loneliness_Phys_Health_Young_Adult/README.md

-Loneliness and Prescriptions for Physical Health-Related Medication in Young Adulthood: A Population-Based Cohort Study
+# Loneliness and Prescriptions for Physical Health-Related Medication in Young Adulthood: A Population-Based Cohort Study

-This repository contains the complete analytical code encompassing: data pre-processing and descriptives main analyses (marginal structural modeling) sensitivity analyses
+This repository contains the complete analytical code encompassing:
+1. data pre-processing and descriptives
+2. main analyses (marginal structural modelling)
+3. sensitivity analyses